eisedevries/notarial-audit-log-demo/README.md

 # Notarial Audit-Log Framework Demo
-This repository serves as an accompanying artifact for my master's thesis on audit logging in the notarial domain, completed as part of the [Business Informatics](https://www.uu.nl/en/masters/business-informatics) programme at Utrecht University in collaboration with the [KNB](https://www.knb.nl/) (Royal Dutch Association of Civil-law Notaries).
+This repository serves as an accompanying artifact for my master's thesis *A framework for audit logging and digital evidence: Study and design in the context of the civil notary domain*, completed as part of the [Business Informatics](https://www.uu.nl/en/masters/business-informatics) programme at Utrecht University in collaboration with the [KNB](https://www.knb.nl/) (Royal Dutch Association of Civil-law Notaries, *Koninklijke Notariële Beroepsorganisatie*).

 ## Links
 - [Demo](https://notarial-demo.eisedv.com/)
-- [Thesis](URL_TO_BE_ADDED) (link to be added)
+- [Thesis](URL_TO_BE_ADDED) (url to be added)

 ## Overview
 The demo contains an interactive webpage of a three-layer audit-logging framework for